emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-#  June 27th Meetup
+#  July 25th Meetup

-The next meetup will be on Wednesday June 27th, 2018.
+Yes, there will be a meetup in July!
+Come visit us at the usual location, on Wednesday July 25th, 2018.

-Let us know if you have something you want to talk about, anything more or less Emacs related is welcome!
+As always: let us know if you have something you want to talk about, anything more or less Emacs related is welcome!
+Bring your laptop for spontanous show-and-tell.

 ### Location